ANA Test (Antinuclear Antibody) is a blood-based test that helps to detect the presence of any kind of autoimmune disorder in the patient’s blood.

-How should I prepare for Ana test?
+How should I prepare for the ANA test?

 The Ana test is a simple blood test.
 There are no special preparations required for the test.
 You can have your normal diet and carry on regular activities prior to the test.

-What is the procedure of Ana test?
+What is the procedure of the ANA test?

 The procedure of the test is quite simple and non-invasive.
 The whole procedure takes less than 15 minutes.
-The patient does not require any preparation prior the test.
+The patient does not require any preparation prior to the test.
 However, it is really important to inform the concerned doctor about any medication or supplements that you are consuming.
 If you are taking some kind of drugs then it may affect the accuracy of your results.

 The phlebotomist (people trained to draw blood samples) will draw a sample of blood from your vein on the inner side of your elbow with the help of an injection.
-A slight pain or bruise may be felt while the needle is penetrated into the skin.
+Slight pain or bruise may be felt while the needle is penetrated into the skin.
 But it will recover soon after your technician covers the puncture site with a medical patch.